bruvellu/blaster/README.md

     makeblastdb -in membranipora.fa -parse_seqids -dbtype nucl
     makeblastdb -in human_protein.fa -parse_seqids -dbtype prot

-2. Copy FASTA files with 1 gene sequence per file into the `candidates` folder.
+2. Copy FASTA files with 1 gene sequence per file into any folder (eg, `candidates`).

 3. Run the BLASTer command (database could also be in another folder).